kmummina/teams_clone/README.md

 # teams_clone
-This is a teams clone purely on html/css
+This is a teams clone built purely on html/css

 This work is part of my practice on html/css.
 This week I have decided to try on Teams layout.
 It was hard to align the elements on the left bar and the elements on the Chat header.